AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 ## Import

-Instance account can be imported using the account_name (when doing import, needs to leave aws_secret_key blank), e.g.
+Instance account can be imported using the account_name (when doing import, need to leave aws_secret_key blank), e.g.

 ```
 $ terraform import aviatrix_account.test account_name